-Wherever it’s the pandemic and its possible restrictions on wedding guest numbers or simply big white wedding never really was your style, intimate wedding or elopement is a way to celebrate your love in a way which reflects you two and your love for outdoors and adventures.
+If you feel like the big white wedding isn’t really your style, intimate wedding or elopement is a way to celebrate your love in a way which reflects you two and your love for each other, outdoors and adventures.
 From glorious mountains to deep forests and vibrant historical cities.
 Here’s my list of my favourite locations where to elope across Europe + one tip outside Europe as well.

 They say it’s the best of Scotland condensed into one island and it might well be.
 You’ll have scenic hills and gorgeous calm lakes, waterfalls and truly Scottish unpredictable weather which is here to embrace.
 So be it torrential rains and gale force winds, you’re free to elope anywhere as Scotland has very open rights to access.
 You can either have civil marriage, religious or have an independent celebrant such as Humanist Society of Scotland, who are able to legally marry you anywhere.
 Minimum 30 days notice is needed to submit your paperwork before your wedding day and Marriage Visitor Visa might be needed.
 More info to be found at the official government website here.